esikm/Pillow/docs/handbook/image-file-formats.rst

 The :py:meth:`~PIL2.Image.Image.save` method can take the following keyword arguments:

 **save_all**
-    If true, Pillow will save all frames of the image to a multiframe tiff document.
+    If true, Pillow2 will save all frames of the image to a multiframe tiff document.

     .. versionadded:: 3.4.0